Last year was a very difficult year for OMI (ONCO) in that the Company lost a couple of clients near the first of the year while

 two new Veterinary Radiation Oncology Practices; one in the Pittsburgh area and the other in North Carolina.

 Both of these contracts include continuing physics support, which will contribute additional long-term revenue flow to the Company.

 Revenue from these contracts was not generated in the First Quarter 2011; however, Revenue from them was generated

 and did show up in the Second Quarter 2011.

 There is also a typical seasonal pattern associated with prostate cancer brachytherapy demand,

-which contributed to a lowering of revenue numbers in our 1st and 2nd Quarters.
+contributed to a lowering of Revenue numbers in our 1st and 2nd Quarters.

 Anticipated acquisition of necessary capital equipment for new contracts is expected in the 4th Quarter,